stellarscripts/stellar_firma_transcripts/_posts/2019-07-26-stellarfirma-s1bloopers.md

 #### TIM

-__[laughs]__ Okay, so we'll go from the, from the end of that and you'll just move on.
+__[laughs]__ Okay, so we'll go from the-- from the end of that and you'll just move on.
 Just move on.

 #### BEN